 State commissions may have two important roles to play here in order to ensure that the objectives of the SDWA are optimally achieved.
-The first role is to educate and

-State commissions already have in place rigorous procedures that ensure that investor-owned utilities do not benefit financially from the loan funds. assure state primacy loan administrators that state regulatory commissions already have in place rigorous procedures that ensure that investorowned utilities do not benefit financially from the loan funds.
-Accounting systems used by state commissions can assure that customers receive the full benefit of the loan, not the owners.
-In ratebase/rate-ofreturn regulation a legitimate expense must be incurred and recognized before a state regulatory commission will authorize the recovery of that cost.
+The first role is to educate and used by state commissions can assure that customers receive the full benefit of the loan, not the owners.
+In ratebase/rate-of-return regulation a legitimate expense must be incurred and recognized before a state regulatory commission will authorize the recovery of that cost.
 In an SDWA low-interest loan situation, a state commission would recognize only the low-interest payments due as eligible expenses.
 With accounting safeguards, the owners of the utility would not get an opportunity to earn a return on state-administered loan funds.
 State commissions also possess additional authority sufficient to conduct oversight investigations and to issue any necessary orders needed to prevent any unintended consequences or arbitraging opportunities that allow state loan funds to benefit the owners of an investor-owned utility.